Update: December 5th, 2022 | The Piano.

 In the end, I went for a yoga class and I discovered that breathing exercise is exactly what I need to complement my self-care plan.
 After 90 minutes of body contortions and breathing in and out in all kinds of weird positions, I came back home and the next day I felt like a newborn.
 This was exactly what I needed!

 The Cold Aftermath

 What can I say after all that happened this year?
 Well, if you leave a major problem unattended for twenty years, don’t expect easy solutions.
 You will need to go through a living hell to get back on track.
-You will need to stay in the battlefield and fight with bare fists till the last monster is down.
-But it’s worth it.
-You only have one life after all.
+You will need to stay on the battlefield and fight with bare fists till the last monster is down.

 Please cite as: